Installing the Type 1 versions of the CM fonts

 but it is almost never necessary — it's inconceivable that any (even

-remotely) recent system will not have the fonts already
+remotely) recent system will not have the fonts already installed.

-fonts.
 On a system that uses

-dvips (almost all do), try
+dvips (almost all do), try the sequence:

 latex sample2e dvips -o sample2e.ps sample2e

 shell in a Unix-style system,

 If the command works at all, the console output of the command will